openresty/lua-resty-core/lib/ngx/ssl/clienthello.md

 **context:** *ssl_client_hello_by_lua&#42;*

 Returns raw data of arbitrary SSL client hello extension including custom extensions.

 Returns `nil` if the specified extension type does not exist.

 In case of errors, it returns `nil` and a string describing the error.

-Note that the ext is gotten from the raw extensions of client hello message associated with the current downstream SSL connection.
+Note that the ext is gotten from the raw extensions of the client hello message associated with the current downstream SSL connection.

 So this function can only be called in the context of [ssl_client_hello_by_lua*](https://github.com/openresty/lua-nginx-module/#ssl_client_hello_by_lua_block).